brendenconnors/brendenconnors.github.io/about.markdown

 ### **What interests do I have?**

 Like most people working with data, I have a strong interest in machine learning.
 I have experience with both traditional statistical learning techniques and deep learning.
 However, the field is very broad, changing rapidly, and full of people much smarter than I, so I try to learn something new as often as I can.
-Lately, I have been trying to improve my software engineering type skills, to become a little more well rounded.
+Lately, I have been trying to improve my software engineering type skills, to become more well rounded.